grace125/discord-room-manager/README.md

 If you don't know how to set up a Discord bot, [Discordjs.guide](https://discordjs.guide/) is a great resource.

-Here are some things to know:
+Here are some other things to know:

 - `config.js` is where you put the bot's private token, as well as the "rooms" (the roles to assign when you enter each voice channel)